stoplightio/studio/README.md

 ### Bring Your Own Repository

-Since Studio works with your local files ystem, you can open up your API projects and start adding docs and designs alongside the actual implementation they are meant to describe.
+Since Studio works with your local file system, you can open up your API projects and start adding docs and designs alongside the actual implementation they are meant to describe.
 Once you're done, check it all into Git with your favorite Git client!

 ## License